What About shore power?

 Do cruise ships connect to shore power in other ports?

-Unfortunately, most ships use dirty diesel oil which tends to be cheaper and have installed scrubbers that ‘clean’ air emissions but release contaminants into our harbour as scrubber wash.
+Unfortunately, most ships use dirty diesel oil which tends to be cheaper and have installed scrubbers that ‘clean’ air emissions but release contaminants into the marine environment as scrubber wash.

 Who should pay for shore power?